Loading page…

 Probability and Statistics questions become rushed because Pure Maths consumes too much time early in the paper.

-Functions, graphs, vectors, calculus, or GC workflows still feel shaky when prelim-style questions combine topics.
+Functions, graphs, vectors, calculus, or graphing calculator steps still feel shaky when prelim questions combine topics.

 This is a selected screenshot, not a full-cohort success rate.
 See more outcomes on our student outcomes page.

-Rebuild the highest-impact topic with method-mark working, notation, and calculator checks.
+Relearn the most important topic, then improve the working, notation, and calculator checks.

-Move from topic drills into timed Paper 1 and Paper 2 blocks so the fix survives exam pressure.
+Move from topic questions to timed Paper 1 and Paper 2 sections so the improvement holds during an exam.

 If upper secondary AMaths still feels shaky, start with the AMaths notes hub or the IP Maths tuition hub.